ordina-jworks/ordina-jworks.github.io/_posts/2023-10-06-k8s-comparison-azure-aws.md

 - Automate as much as possible
 - Use managed services where possible and integrate them into the Kubernetes cluster
 - Reduce maintenance efforts where possible
-- Buy before build, prioritize Free Open Source Software (FOSS) from the Cloud-Native Computing Foundation (CNCF) over Commercial Of The Shelf (COTS) solutions.
+- Buy before build, prioritize Free Open Source Software (FOSS) from the Cloud-Native Computing Foundation ([CNCF](https://www.cncf.io/){:target="_blank" rel="noopener noreferrer"}) over Commercial Off The Shelf (COTS) solutions.

 This has led to the following architecture:

-- Azure Kubernetes Service (AKS) for the cluster.
+- Azure Kubernetes Service (AKS) for the cluster
-- Azure Key Vault for secrets, keys and certificate management and storage.
+- Azure Key Vault for secrets, keys and certificate management and storage
 - Azure Storage Accounts for any blob storage (archival of logs, long-term metrics storage, Terraform state files, backups, ...)
 - Azure Virtual Machine Scale Sets to host the Kubernetes data plane
 - Azure Container Registry for (Docker) container image storage